Gebre Tasfa: Englishmen on the run, audience with Gebre

 Pearce told his whole story to Ras Gebre, stating his causes of complaint against Ras Wolde Selassie whose behaviour made the Englishmen to flee Tigray, and declared his wish to proceed to Gondar, and to enter into the service of Zewde of Gojjam, or some other chiefs in Amhara.

 On 21 October 1807 Pearce was admitted to a second audience, and found Ras Gebre's again encircled by priests.
 Pearce took note of Ras Gebre's piety, who was well versed in the scriptures.

-Pearce recuperated in Inchetkaub for some time after a medical condition in his eyes took a turn for the worst.
+Pearce recuperated in Inchetkaub for some time after a medical condition in his eyes took a turn for the worse.
 In December 1807, the medical disorder abated.
 Ras Gebre persuaded Pearce to return to Antalo, as Ras Gebre sought to mediate the quarrel between Pearce and Ras Wolde Selassie.
 Pearce took leave of Ras Gebre, for whom he entertained a great respect, and in return, the Ras, who enjoyed Pearce's company presented the Englishmen with some parting gifts, a mule, a quantity of powder and ball, and five wakeas of gold, and sent him with one of his confidential messengers, to speak in Pearce's favour to Ras Wolde Selassie.